barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### July 22nd thoughts & takeaways:

+* Last week we saw a 2.8% increase in volumes.
+The moving average has recovered back to where we were in the last week of June.
+The threat of additional lockdowns seem to have been squashed but schools won't be starting in-person for a while.

+***

 ### July 15th thoughts & takeaways:

 * I'd like to shout out some fantastic modeling work done by Will Barbour and Vanderbilt.
 [They created a "rebound calculator"](https://lab-work.github.io/therebound/) that estimates travel time impacts based on mode changes due to COVID-19.